andrewchilds/overcast/README.md

   overcast digitalocean resize [name] [options]
     Shutdown, resize, and reboot a DigitalOcean droplet.
-    If --skipboot flag is used, the droplet will stay in a powered-off state.
+    If --skipBoot flag is used, the droplet will stay in a powered-off state.

       Option                  | Default
       --size-slug NAME        |